ConsumerDataStandardsAustralia/standards/slate/source/includes/standards/_extensibility.md

 * As the entire end point is new, the request and payload fields do not need to be prefixed in any way.
 * Care should be taken to ensure there is no collision with an end point defined in the standards by specifying an extension at the same level as a variable URI element (such as at the same level of the {account ID} in the example above).
 * If an end point has multiple levels in the resource path only the highest point where divergence with the standard occurs needs to be prefixed.
-* The new end point MUST comply with the overall standards including naming conventions and data types.
+* The new end point MUST comply with standard's conventions and principles including naming conventions and data types.

 ###Additional Fields In An Existing Response Payload